BEACON: JWST NIRCam Pure-parallel Imaging Survey. III. Constraints on the UV LF and the Clustering of z~7-14 Galaxies: High Redshift Candidate Selection

 In Fig.~\ref{fig:Muv_hist}, we display a histogram of the absolute UV magnitudes, $M_\mathrm{UV}$, recovered for the final sample of galaxies.
 We estimate $M_\mathrm{UV}$ as the average flux in the rest-frame 1450\AA--1550\AA\ wavelength range based on a power law fitted to the UV continuum sampled by the available NIRCam photometry for each source.
 The fit is performed in wavelength space assuming $f_\lambda \propto \lambda^\beta$, using filters selected according to each source’s \texttt{EAZY} photometric redshift (see Sect.~\ref{sub:photometry}) to probe the rest-frame UV continuum while avoiding potential Ly$\alpha$ contamination.
 The reported $M_\mathrm{UV}$ values and errors (see Tab.~\ref{tab:f090w_dropouts_1}--\ref{tab:f115w_dropouts_1}) are computed with Monte Carlo simulations, sampling 200 realisations per source of the NIRCam photometry and the \texttt{EAZY} photometric redshift to properly account for the propagated uncertainties.
 We refer to \citet{zhangBEACONJWSTNIRCam2026} for more details on measuring the absolute UV magnitudes of the BEACON DR2 candidates.

 To assess the purity of our sample, we compared our photometric redshifts to spectroscopic redshifts in BEACON fields overlapping with public JWST spectroscopy.
 We recover spectroscopic redshifts by matching sources based on position with the \texttt{v4.4} spectroscopic catalogue from the DAWN JWST Archive (DJA)\footnote{\url{https://dawn-cph.github.io/dja/}}, requiring \texttt{grade=3} to ensure reliable spectroscopic measurements.
-In the 11 BEACON DR2 pointings with overlapping public NIRSpec coverage (in Abell-2744, UDS, GOODS-S, and EGS), we find zero low redshift contaminants and 15 of our candidates are spectroscopically confirmed with an excellent agreement between photometric and spectroscopic redshifts, as shown in Fig.~\ref{fig:zspec}.
+In the 11 BEACON DR2 pointings with overlapping public NIRSpec coverage (in Abell-2744, UDS, GOODS-S, and EGS), we find zero low-redshift contaminants and 15 of our candidates are spectroscopically confirmed with excellent agreement between photometric and spectroscopic redshifts, as shown in Fig.~\ref{fig:zspec}.
 We list the spectroscopic confirmations and their origin in the candidate list in Tables~\ref{tab:f090w_dropouts_1}--\ref{tab:f115w_dropouts_1}.
-This corresponds to an observed purity of 100\% based on the final candidates in our sample that have spectroscopic coverage.
-Treating these 15 matches as independent Bernoulli trials, this translates to a lower limit on the purity rate of $>82\%$ at a 95\% confidence level.
-The spectroscopic matches span an absolute magnitude range of approximately $-22 \leq M_\mathrm{UV} \leq -19$ and redshifts in the range $7<z<11.5$, which encapsulates the properties of the vast majority of galaxy candidates in our final sample and thus indicates that the high purity is representative of our full sample.
-The matches are found in fields with 6--16 filters and thus also portray the inhomogeneous filter configuration present in BEACON fields.